 Man pages, abbreviation for manual pages, needs no introduction.
-Man pages are the form of software documentation that is available in almost all Unix-like operating systems by default.
+Man pages are the form of software documentation that is available in almost all Linux and Unix-like operating systems by default.
 Using man pages, you can read the usage details of any Unix command.
 Also, there is Info pages that serves that same purpose as man pages does.
 Man pages are great for a quick reference, and if you need more in-depth, better organized information, then use the info pages.
 Today, we will discuss about a program named Pinfo that can be used to read Info and man pages in color.
 It is not just for displaying info/man pages in color, but also has many other advantages.

 Pinfo is a curses based lynx-style info and man pages reader.
 It is designed to match the keystrokes of lynx text browser.
 If you're already familiar with Lynx/Links text browsers, you don't need any guidance.
 Pinfo is very similar in use to lynx.
 It has the similar functionality and similar key movements of lynx.
 Unlike man and info mages, you can select links, follow them as the way you view a HTML page in Lynx browser.
 In this brief guide, we will see how to install and use Pinfo in any Unix-like operating systems.